CurtisLeeBolin/avtc/README.md

 avtc
 ====
-avtc is a GPLv2 licensed batch x264/Vorbis/Matroska transcoder written in Python3 that uses Libav's avconv.
+avtc is a GPLv2 licensed batch x264/Vorbis/Matroska transcoder written in Python3 that uses FFmpeg.

 Documentation
 -------------

 ###Getting Started and Example Run
 1. Download avtc.py wherever you like.
-I stored it in `~/Projects/avtc/`.
+I stored it in `~/Projects/video/avtc/`.
 2. Put a symbolic link somewhere in your $PATH and make it executable.
 I chose `~/bin/`.
 ```
-ln -s ~/Projects/avtc/avtc.py ~/bin/avtc
+ln -s ~/Projects/video/avtc/avtc.py ~/bin/avtc
 chmod +x ~/bin/avtc
 ```

 3. Change to the videos directory you want to transcode.
 4. Run `avtc`.
 ```
 $ avtc
 13:38:43 Cropdetect started on 'My Family Vacation: Beach'
 13:38:55 Cropdetect completed in 0:00:12
          Video Duration: 00:03:00.00